GraphIt-DSL/GraphIt-DSL.github.io/python-getting-started.md

 print ("Time elapsed = " + str(end_time - start_time) + " seconds")
 ```
+This file `pagerank_delta.py` can be saved anywhere including your home directory.
+This is because the GraphIt compiler can be used anywhere as long as the `PYTHONPATH` environment variable points to the right directory.

 We start by importing the `graphit` module.
 This module has helper functions to compile and invoke Graphit functions.
 We also import the supporting libraries required to load the graph and time the computation.